 China is also beginning to age - and quickly.
-By 2050, it is predicted that 330 million Chinese people will be over the age of 65 - more than the current population of the US.
-As population growth peaks and begins to decline, the burden of caring for the elderly may be a difficult one to bear.
-Unlike the west, China does not have the infrastructure to provide this care, and income disparity is particularly bad due to the historic one-child policy concentrating wealth.
-Indeed, due to the legacy of Mao's policy - and to growing affluence - India is expected to surpass China as the most populous country within the decade, if not sooner.
-More than half the projected global population rise up to 2050 will be in just nine countries: India, Nigeria, Pakistan, Congo, Ethiopia, Tanzania, Indonesia, Egypt and the US.
+By 2050, it is predicted that 330 million Chinese people will be over the age of 65 - more than the current population of the US.02 As population growth peaks and begins to decline, the burden of caring for the elderly may be a difficult one to bear.
+Unlike the west, China does not have the infrastructure to provide this care, and income disparity is particularly bad due to the historic one-child policy concentrating wealth.03 Indeed, due to the legacy of Mao's policy - and to growing affluence - India is expected to surpass China as the most populous country within the decade, if not sooner.04 to 2050 will be in just nine countries: India, Nigeria, Pakistan, Congo, Ethiopia, Tanzania, Indonesia, Egypt and the US.